-Looking back to pre-digital age
+Looking back to the age before digital tools – or digital!

 Or, was it because they just had no-where else to go?

-The arrival of the digital age – with digital tools to match
+The arrival of the digital age

 There lies the problem – as soon as the Internet starting getting involved, these customers did go elsewhere.
 Suddenly they could shop for goods and services just anywhere and they did!

 So, jolted from our reminiscing back to reality, we realise the world has changed and we need to keep up.
 Suddenly we’re chasing trend after trend of ever more confusing and seemingly conflicting Apps and digital strategies.
 Now how do we know where our customers are and what they like?
 How do we know if our time and effort is fruitful?